i487/PHAT-OS/README.md

 This is my first attempt of creating my own operating system in x86 assembly.

 ## Build
-System is compiled with nasm
+Before compiling the system you can check the enviroment with `env_chck.sh` System is compiled with nasm.
 To build the system simply run `make`.
 This will generate floppy.img file which is a bootable floppy image.

 ## Runing the system